twood27897/twood27897.github.io/pages/shape-arcade.md

 <p align="center">
   Early testing and research meant I very quickly became aware of one of the main hurdles in mobile development - non-uniform devices sizes and capabilities.
 Pulling the screen height and width and using a portion of that allowed me to accommodate for swipes on multiple sizes of device as it seems people tend to make bigger swipes on bigger screens and vice versa for smaller devices.
 The rest of the project was pretty straight forward.
-Checking the scale, rotation and position of sprites against each other per minigame and then reseting and adding speed if they are similar.
+Checking the scale, rotation and position of sprites against each other per minigame and then reseting and adding speed if they are similar.<br/><br/>

+  INSERT IMAGES OF GAMES<br/><br/>

+  Now when I look through the project I can see a lot of ways to improve.
+Structually I could have streamlined everything by breaking it down into smaller chunks - functions, separate classes and objects.
+For example I recreate very similar code for ending each game individually when I could have very easily unified it.
+I also set different aspects of the transform manually accessing it each time when I could have set up functions for setting the scale, rotation and position of transforms in a tools class.<br/><br/>

+  The biggest mistake I made with this project however was not using source control during development.
+I attempted to implement a highscore leaderboard using Google's Firebase SDK and got halfway through before hitting a wall that I couldn't get past and now the project needs a lot of work to get back to a place where it can be built upon.
+Source control would have allowed me to easily roll back to a version before I started this implementation and I could have had branches for the WebGL and Android builds as well as the
+  Firebase implementation.<br/><br/>

+  Moving forward I don't think I am going to put more time into this project.
+It's nice to leave it the way it is as a reminder of how far I've come and how much I've learnt.
+As my first completed game I am proud of it.
 </p>

 See the repository: [https://github.com/twood27897/Shape-Arcade](https://github.com/twood27897/Shape-Arcade)<br/>